Agent Evaluation Monitors

 Configure sampling

-Sampling is applied before evaluations run, giving full control over the number of spans evaluated while still getting useful coverage, which is particularly important for LLM-based checks.
+Sampling is applied before evaluations run, giving full control over the number of spans or conversations evaluated while still getting useful coverage, which is particularly important for LLM-based checks.

 The evaluation sample size can be configured in one of two ways: